 Where Lower Back Pain Begins Lower back pain is a common problem with many causes that are not due to an underlying disease or condition.
 Your quality of life can be severely impacted including your ability to be active in daily life activities.

 Lower Back Pain

-In the majority of cases, low back pain is associated with spondylosis, a term that refers to the general degeneration of the spine.
+In the majority of cases, low back pain is associated with spondylosis, a painful condition of the spine resulting from the degeneration of the intervertebral disks in the spine.
 This degeneration is typically due to normal wear and tear that occurs in the joints, discs, and bones of the spine as people age.
 Some of these “mechanical” causes of low back pain include:

 - Sprains and strains

 - Herniated or ruptured discs

 - Skeletal irregularities

 In other cases, there is a more serious, underlying cause.
 These include:

 Common symptoms of lower back pain include back stiffness, muscle spasms, and tenderness over the back muscles.
 Symptoms that indicate a more serious condition include shooting pain down the leg, numbness in the leg or groin, difficulty urinating, fainting, high fever, and abdominal or chest pain.
 If you suffer from any of the latter, more severe symptoms listed, see your doctor immediately.

 Treatment will depend on what kind of pain you are experiencing.
 Diagnosing tools like X-rays, MRIs, CT scans and blood tests will help your doctor or our staff to determine if your condition is acute or chronic.